A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Multi-Resolution RBF Representation

-The previous lemma shows the decay of the entries of the matrix $\tilde{K}_{W}$ is dependent on the distance between the respective blocks and the number of vanishing moments.
+With this distance criterion it is now possible to compute a sparse representation of the diagonal blocks of $K_{W}$.
+It is not hard to show that for kernels that satisfy Assumption \ref{errorestimates:assumption2} the decay of the entries of the matrix $\tilde{K}_{W}$ is dependent on the distance between the respective blocks and the number of vanishing moments.
 If $p$ is chosen sufficiently large (for a biharmonic $p = 3$ is sufficient), the entries of $\tilde{K}_{W}$ decay polynomially fast, which leads to a good approximation to $K_{W}$.

-Under this sparsification strategy, it can be shown that $\| K_{W} - \tilde{K}_{W} \|_{2}$ decays exponentially fast as a function of the number of vanishing moments $p$ with only ${\cal O}(N(n+1)^2)$ entries in $\tilde{K}_{W}$.
-The accuracy results have been derived in more detail in an upcoming paper we are writing for anisotropic spatially varying RBF interpolation \cite{castrillon2010}.
+Under this sparsification strategy, it can be shown that $\| K_{W} - \tilde{K}_{W} \|_{2}$ decays exponentially fast as a function of the degree of vanishing moments $p$ with only $\mco(Nn^2)$ entries in $\tilde{K}_{W}$.
+The accuracy results have been derived in more detail in an upcoming paper we are writing for anisotropic spatially varying RBF interpolation \cite{castrillon2010}. \begin{lemma} Let ${\mathbb N}(A) :\mathbb{R}^{N \times N} \rightarrow \mathbb{R}^{+}$, be the number of non-zero entries for the matrix $A$, then we have